-Loaded Cowboy Queso Dip makes the perfect party or game day appetizer.
+Loaded Cowboy Queso Dip makes the perfect party or game day appetizer that is ready in only 20 minutes.
 Pair this warm chorizo cheese dip with tortilla chips for the ultimate crowd-pleaser.

 Where are my party people at?!
 Okay, sorry that was super lame, but this dip really is the perfect party appetizer so can you blame me?
 This Cowboy Queso Dip is filled with spicy chorizo, black beans, corn, Rotel and of course cheese for the ultimate loaded cheese dip recipe.
 The dip pairs great with toritlla chips or can be served over top of Mexican favorites like tacos or burritos.

 This quick and easy dip recipe is ready in under 30 minutes, can be prepped ahead of time and easily customized.
 Crockpot instructions included for large parties and tailgates when you need the chorizo dip to stay warm and gooey for hours.
 I hope you love this dip, let's get into the details shall we.